-SWIR, Short-Wave Infrared generally refers to the wavelength band of light between 900nm and 2500nm.
+SWIR (Short-Wave Infrared) refers to the wavelength region of 900-2500nm.
 Traditional silicon sensors have an upper limit of approximately 1100nm.
-SWIR imaging usually requires sensors and camera components capable of operation in the SWIR range using Indium Gallium Arsenide (InGaAs) sensors (typically in the 900nm to 1700nm range)– which are inherently expensive and face challenges in scaling to smaller pixel pitches and higher resolution arrays.
-A CMOS SWIR sensor is capable of SWIR wavelength detection without to use of compound semiconductor materials, based purely on CMOS (silicon) manufacturing process.
-It’s cost effective technology that enable seamless integration.
+SWIR detection often requires camera components made of exotic materials.
+For example, Indium Gallium Arsenide (InGaAs) sensors (~900-1700nm range) are inherently expensive and often face challenges scaling to smaller pixel pitches and higher resolution arrays.

 Medium Material Detection

 SWIR wavelengths are absorbed and reflected according to the material, therefore you can detect things hidden in visible light.